 The reigning metal; this one needs no introduction.
 Collected and marketed as a commodity, used in jewelry, industrial applications and dental applications.
 Its conductivity component is key to the electronics industry.
 Platinum The rarity of platinum cannot be overstated because it has a wide range of uses, particularly in industrial use, including catalytic converters, laboratory equipment and even dental equipment.

+Gold IRA rollovers are also becoming increasingly popular as a way to invest in gold.
 Palladium is a silver-white precious metal of great value, due to its high demand for use in numerous industries, such as dentistry, groundwater treatment and jewelry.
 Iridium - Typically alloyed with platinum for industrial uses, iridium is found in numerous products.
 It acts as a conductor of electrical products, forms the tip of fountain pens, adds substance to diamond jewelry and maintains its shape in laboratory equipment that reaches unusually high temperatures.
 Osmium: This metal does not usually appear on its own in industrial applications.

 On the other hand, osmium generally appears in the form of an alloy with platinum and other precious metals.
 Osmium is the densest natural element, making it an ideal alloy when extreme durability is required.
 Rhodium shares some of its corrosion-resistant properties with iridium, making this precious metal a good choice for equipment and containers that contain hazardous chemicals or that have been heated to extremely high temperatures.
 Also unusually durable and virtually impossible to tarnish, rhodium often coats base metals such as steel or brass.